Slip Inside The Eyes Of Their Minds

 When I started thinking about this idea, I approached the women of the healthcare staff of the Sambhavna clinic in Bhopal.
 I felt that it would be feasible prospect, with more likelihood of receiving positive rather than negative feedback.
 Some of them spoke to their patients, whom I saw in parallel in the wards.

-I had two rooms at my disposal to set up two photo studios: one in the clinic to take photos of the women who worked there (and I would like to take this opportunity to thank the director, Satinath Sarengui, who gave me permission to take these portraits in his clinic); and the other one outdoors for the women who did not visit the clinic on a daily basis.
+I had two rooms at my disposal to set up two photo studios: one in the clinic to take photos of the women who worked there (and I would like to take this opportunity to thank Satinath Sarangi, managing trustee of the Sambhavna Trust that runs the clinic, who gave me permission to take these portraits indoors); and the other one outdoors for the women who did not visit the clinic on a daily basis.
+The Sambhavna clinic, where I lived while documenting this project, is financed by private donations received through the NGO Bhopal Medical Appeal and provides free medical care to survivors.

 The reactions I got from the women I photographed were diverse and varied.
 It is true that I had a few refusals, but the majority of them didn’t take much convincing.
 For some, I really saw how much they wanted to take part in the project in order to transcend borders and share their narrative with an international audience.
 One of them fell ill on the day we were supposed to meet at the clinic and asked me to come to her home to paint her portrait.
 She could barely stand, and I offered to excuse her, but she insisted on going through with it.
 You might even be able to guess her identity by looking at the photos in detail.